Selling Inherited Land - How to Sell Inherited Property

 Sell inherited property without capital gains tax

 Landowners often wonder how inherited property is taxed.
-There is a federal estate tax, but this is only triggered for estates valued at $12.92 million in 2023.
-As of 2023, only six states impose an inheritance tax - Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
+There is a federal estate tax, but this is only triggered for estates valued at $13.61 million in 2024.
+As of 2024, only six states impose an inheritance tax - Iowa ((but Iowa is in the process of phasing out its inheritance tax), Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
 Even if you do live in one of those states, there may be exemptions available to avoid paying it.

 You may also owe federal capital gains tax if you wait to sell the property.
 A capital gain is when you sell real property for more than its tax basis.